EduardBolanos/ciLisp/README.md

 digit ::= 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9

 The following is the summary of changes:
-1. Added read as a parameter­less function that takes values from the user.
+1. Added read as a parameter less function that takes values from the user.
 The user should be prompted to enter a value by displaying a prompt: read :=
     A symbol can be set to a value obtained in from the input as follows:
     > ((let (integer a (read)) (real b (read))) (print a b))  read := 3  read := 5.0